allegro/bigflow/docs/deployment.md

 ### Local Account Authentication

-The local account method is used for local development.
+The local account method is used mostly for local development.
-It relies on your local user `gcloud` account.
+It relies on a local user `gcloud` account, which is, typically, your personal account.
+A service account can also be used locally if you have installed its credentials (see [authenticating as a service account](https://cloud.google.com/docs/authentication/production)).

-Check if you are authenticated by typing:
+Check if a local account is authenticated by typing:

 ```bash
 gcloud info
 ```

-### Service Account Authentication
+### Authentication with Vault

-The service account method is designed to automate your BigFlow deployment using CI/CD servers.
+Authentication with Vault is designed to automate your BigFlow deployment using CI/CD servers in case when you can't (or don't want to) install service account credentials on CI/CD servers.
 It is based on the Vault secrets engine.
 Think about Vault as an additional layer of indirection between your code and GCP service accounts.